sciencewithsaucee-sudo/Chess-Multiverse-Error-Explorer/README.md

 # 📜 License

-This software is distributed under the **MIT License**.
+This project is released under the MIT License.

 You are free to:

 * Use
 * Modify
-* Redistribute
+* Distribute
 * Commercialize

-the software, provided that the original copyright notice and license terms remain included.
+the software provided that the original license and copyright notice remain included.

-See the `LICENSE` file for complete details.
+See the LICENSE file for details.

 ---